A Closer Look at H.R. 507 and S.1117

 The public needs to be informed what eye care professionals have known for years—that a vision screening is not a substitute for an eye examination by an eye doctor.

 Parents should be encouraged to have their children undergo comprehensive eye and vision examinations, not vision screenings.
-Help should be made available for families in meeting an eye examination requirement and its associated eye care, not a vision screening’s follow-up.
+All children should be examined by an eye doctor, not just those who fail a vision screening.

-The Vision Care for Kids Act will continue the problem.
+The Vision Care for Kids Act of 2009 will continue the problem.
 It does not address the solution.